We support CUNY students up to the challenge to join this exciting community of New York City astronomers.

 - Trains you thoroughly in all aspects of the job

 - Organizes intense summer research experiences to propel you towards your career

 - Provides a personal research laptop (if qualified)

 - Supports travel to observatories and conferences around the world

-- Provides junior membership in the American Astronomical Society
+- Provides student membership in the American Astronomical Society

 Students should be enrolled in a CUNY 2-yr or 4-yr college, and have an interest in pursuing a career in physics and astronomy as evidenced by their application essays, and choice of courses and major.
 Students from groups underrepresented in the sciences – e.g., African Americans, Hispanics – are particularly encouraged to apply.

-AstroCom NYC is supported by an National Science Foundation Partnerships in Astronomy and Astrophysics Research and Education grant.
+AstroCom NYC is supported in part by a National Science Foundation Partnerships in Astronomy and Astrophysics Research and Education grant.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.